pinter-gabor-at/oredetector/README.md

 ![Crafting a Void Detector](./images/recipe_void.png "Crafting a Void Detector")

-The Coal Detector emits a sound that is reflected best from coal, copper and iron ores and from a few other things that are made of these materials.
+The Coal Detector emits a sound that is reflected best from coal, copper, iron and quartz ores and from a few other things that are made of these materials.

 ![Crafting a Coal Detector](./images/recipe_coal.png "Crafting a Coal Detector")

-The Iron Detector does not detect coal, but, in addition to copper and iron, it detects gold, redstone and lapis.
+The Iron Detector does not detect coal, but, in addition to copper, iron and quartz, it detects gold, redstone and lapis.

 ![Crafting an Iron Detector](./images/recipe_iron.png "Crafting an Iron Detector")